jtwy23/seed2cigar/README.md

 - My friend Chris who also helped me through some coding issues.

 - All the friends and family that have tested my website.

+---

+## Disclaimer

+This is only for educational purposes.

+---